ethereum/go-ethereum/docs/_rpc/server.md

 ### WebSocket Server

 Websocket is a bidirectional transport protocol.
-Unlike HTTP, Websocket is *stateful*, meaning it maintains a connection between client and server untilit is explicitly terminated by one or other party.
+Unlike HTTP, Websocket is *stateful*, meaning it maintains a connection between client and server until it is explicitly terminated by one or other party.
 The persistent connection between the client and server is known as a "Websocket" that enables message exchange.
 The connection is established using a 'handshake' procedure that configures both parties.